tRizz17/microservice/README.md

 ## Setup Instructions

-1. If node is not installed on machine, install it
+1. Make sure Node.js is installed on your machine
-2. If express is not installed on machine, install it
+2. In the project directory, run: 'npm install'
-3. Run 'npm install' in the microservice directory
+    - This installs express, cors and other dependencies

 ## Running the Program

-1. Run 'npm start' - express server will now be running on port 3000
+1. Run 'npm start' - express server will now be running on port 3000 by default

 Optional: Change port # in app.js (Currently set to port 3000)